 Recommendation Action Status 1.
 The Education Directorate should provide guidance on how performance indicators in its Strategic Planning cycle 2018-2020 are to be measured, as well as associated quantitative targets associated with the indicators.
 The Directorate is currently developing the new strategic plan to align more precisely with school strategic planning through the refined 2018 school review process, including the provision of a baseline of consistent agreed data sets across schools.
 In progress Gover nment Response - Agreed 2.
 The Education Directorate should develop new Strategic Indicators which are based on measuring student progress over time.
 The Directorate has sought the assistance of the Australian Curriculum, Assessment and Reporting Authority (ACARA) to develop additional NAPLAN indicators that will demonstrate growth achieved by students in ACT public schools.
-In progress Gover princi nment Response - Agreed in ple 3.
-The Education Directorate should improve the quality and comprehensiveness of schools' Strategic Plans and Annual Action Plans by requiring: a. explicit objectives and strategies in relation to student performance information and its use in In 2016, the Directorate implemented a more rigorous School Review process based on the nine domains of the National School Improvement Tool (NSIT).
-Since the commencement of 2017, all schools have transitioned to a new Annual Action Plan approach which is substantially supported by consultation and guidance from the Education Support Office to ensure the efficacy of performance planning for each school.
-Complete driving school improvement; and b. performance measures based on students' educational progress.
+In progress Gover princip nment Response - Agreed in ole 3.
+The Education Directorate should improve the quality and comprehensiveness of schools' Strategic Plans and Annual Action Plans by requiring: In 2016, the Directorate implemented a more rigorous School Review process based on the nine domains of the National School Improvement Tool (NSIT).
+Since the commencement of 2017, all schools have transitioned to a new Annual Action Plan approach which is substantially supported by Complete a. explicit objectives and strategies in relation to student performance consultation and guidance from the Education Support Office to ensure the efficacy of performance planning for each school. information and its use in driving school improvement; and b. performance measures based on students' educational progress.
 The new School Review, and more specifically the nine domains of the NSIT, enables closer interrogation of each school's evidence against each of its priorities and importantly enables an explicit examination of each school's overall performance based on system data.
 Gover nment Response - Agreed 4.
 The Education Directorate should examine what may be Following on from the release of Enabling Evidence in Canberra Public Schools - Valuing Data as Evidence to inform Great Teaching, the In progress